 A formula for cash flow is an analytical way of investigating into the flow of funds in a business.
-Of course, every business will have money flowing in and out of it constantly.
-But unless such flow is scrutinized with a technical eye no conclusions can be drawn from it.
+Of course, every business will constantly have money flowing in and out of it.
+But unless such flow is scrutinized with a technical eye, no conclusions can be drawn from it.

 There exist a variety of ratios and indicators that solely indicate the cash flow health of an organization.
-Reading ahead will provide you a small insight into the plethora of formula for cash flow that exists.
+Reading ahead will provide you with a small insight into the plethora of formulas for cash flow that exists.

 Cash Flow Statement

 A cash flow statement encapsulates all movement of cash in a business for a period.
-Therefore, the study of the components of a cash flow statement makes a good starting point for understanding how money movement takes its course in an organization.
+Therefore, studying the components of a cash flow statement makes a good starting point for understanding how money movement takes its course in an organization.

 Cash Flow from Operating Activities

-The format for cash flow from operating activity is given below.
+The format for cash flow from the operating activity is given below.